Flemington, New South Wales: Suburb name

 The suburb is commonly referred to as "Flemington", even in official contexts.
 The suburb is colloquially known in the local area as "Flemo" and residents known as "Flemos".
 "Flemington" was the old official name of the suburb, before the residential suburb (south of the railway) was merged into Strathfield in 1892.
 From 1892, the old Flemington was part of Strathfield.
 After the establishment of Sydney Markets (commonly known as Flemington Markets) in 1975, "Flemington" was gazetted as an official suburb in 1977.
-The modern suburb, under the name "Homebush West", was gazetted in 1992, and re-gazetted with modified boundaries in 1995.
+The residential area south of the railway was gazetted as "Strathfield West" until 1992.
+The modern suburb, under the name "Homebush West", was gazetted in 1992, taking in both "Flemington" and part of "Strathfield West", and re-gazetted with modified boundaries in 1995.
 Subsequently, "Flemington" became officially an "urban place" confined to a small, unpopulated part of the suburb that is within Cumberland Council.
+A southern portion of "Strathfield West" became part of the suburb of "Strathfield", resulting in an irregular boundary following individual property lines between "Homebush West" and "Strathfield".
 The new official name "Homebush West" comes from the separate suburb of Homebush to the east.
 The new official suburb name is almost never used outside local administrative contexts: Sydney Markets remain known as the "Flemington" markets, the railway station and various organisations and businesses in the suburb still carry the name "Flemington", and most residents and some official sources still refer to the suburb as "Flemington".